 For these classes, you should be at an intermediate level of English in reading, writing, and speaking.
 Students in HTM 124, 125, 101, and 230 will have a textbook, and you will need an intermediate level of comprehension to understand the material.

 I am undocumented, can I still take the classes?

 Yes, we welcome all students at adult school and at Skyline College.
 Students that are undocumented will be classified as nonresidents and will pay the nonresident tuition (approximately $2,400 for the entire program).
 However, undocumented students may apply for a scholarship if they decide to take all 7.5 units, and if they qualify, they will get their tuition fee reimbursed upon completion of the program

 How much do the classes cost?

-The cost for Hospitality ADVANCE 1 (fall) and Hospitality ADVANCE 2 (spring) is free.
+The cost for Hospitality ADVANCE is free.
 HTM 124, HTM 125, HTM 230, HTM 101 are college classes and may have tuition and fees associated.

 We understand the cost is a concern for some of our students.
 You should anticipate taking 7.5 units.
 The fees for classes vary depending on residency status of students.
 Some students will pay resident tuition prices while others may be considered nonresident (http://www.skylinecollege.edu/fees/feetypes.php).
 Some students can also qualify for the California College Promise Grant (http://www.skylinecollege.edu/financialaid/feewaiver.php).
 Those that receive the California College Promise Grant do not have to pay for class fees and will only have to pay the student fees (approximately $1-$10 for the entire program).